unifiedjs/unifiedjs.github.io/src/introduction-to-unified.md

 **Bottom line: with unified, you don’t manually handle syntax or parsing.**

-However, the heavy lifting isn‘t being done by unified itself, it‘s a rather small module that acts as an interface to unify the handling of different content formats.
+However, the heavy lifting isn’t being done by unified itself, it’s a rather small module that acts as an interface to unify the handling of different content formats.
 What makes unified powerful are the plugins that can be chained to the handler of a content format.
 A module that handles a certain content format, for instance [remark][remark] for markdown, is called a **processor**.

 unified has a family of processors, tooling, and specifications.
-It‘s called the unified collective.
+It’s called the unified collective.

 ### unified collective